 Thirdly, the researchers found a relationship between attention and active learning, or “student-centered” pedagogies.
 The two most commonly employed active learning methods were demonstrations and questions.
 There were fewer attention lapses reported during demonstrations and questions than during lecture segments.
 There were also fewer reported lapses in attention during lecture segments in the period immediately following either a demonstration or a question, when compared to lecture segments that preceded the active learning methods.

 “This last finding,” they conclude, “suggests that active learning methods may have ‘dual benefits’: engaging student attention during a segment and refreshing attention immediately after a segment.”

 The Truth About Technology

-David Levy, a professor in the Information School at University of Washington, sees a problem with many discussions about what technology is doing to our minds.
+David Levy, a professor in the Information School at University of Washington, doesn’t buy the argument that technology is draining our brains.

-Even Kristen Purcell, the associate director for research at Pew, acknowledged that the Pew findings could be viewed from another perspective: that the education system must adjust to better accommodate the way students learn.
+Even Kristen Purcell, the associate director for research at Pew, suggested the Pew findings could be interpreted in a different way: that the education system “must adjust to better accommodate the way students learn.”

-What’s more, the surveys also found that many teachers said technology could be a useful educational tool.
-In the Pew survey, which was done in conjunction with the College Board and the National Writing Project, roughly 75 percent of 2,462 teachers surveyed said that the Internet and search engines had a “mostly positive” impact on student research skills.
-And they said such tools had made students more self-sufficient researchers.
+What’s more, the survey revealed that many teachers consider technology to be a positively impactful educational tool.
+Nearly 75 percent of 2,462 teachers surveyed said that the Internet and search engines had a “mostly positive” impact on student research skills and that “such tools had made students more self-sufficient researchers.”